filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 You need to create a `config.toml` for the markets node, and have it ready for the next step.
 For more information see [configuration usage page](https://docs.filecoin.io/get-started/lotus/configuration-and-advanced-usage/) and the [custom storage layout page](https://docs.filecoin.io/mine/lotus/custom-storage-layout/).

-In the example commands below, we have placed the `config.toml` in the `~/.lotusmarket` directory.
+In the example commands below, we have placed the `config.toml` in the `~/.lotusmarket` directory, which is not the repository directory for the `markets` instance.
+The repository directory which we use is `~/markets-repo-location`.
 We are using the following `config.toml`:

 ```toml
 [API]